aajoseph-dev/UCSC-Keysight/README.md

 # UCSC-Keysight
-Use generative AI to automate plugin generation for Keysight test equipment
+Use generative AI to automate plugin generation for Keysight test equipment.